coolmanjingwu/zillow-estimate/README.md

 ### 3, Key Business Question

-Are there any models for us to improve the Zillow's home valuation estimation?
+Are there any models for us to improve the accurancy of Zillow's home valuation estimation?

 ### 4, Data Source